nodejs/node/doc/api/http2.md

 * `name` {string}
 * Returns: {string}

-Reads out a header that's already been queued but not sent to the client.
+Reads out a header that has already been queued but not sent to the client.
 Note that the name is case insensitive.

 Example: